Statutory Assessment process Education Health and Care Plan

 The needs of most children and young people can be met within a local mainstream early years setting, school or college.
 Funding for SEN Support comes from delegated funding (notional budget).

 An EHC needs assessment should not normally be the first step in the process, rather that it should follow on from planning already undertaken with parents and young people in conjunction with the relevant education provider.
 In a very small minority of cases children and young people may demonstrate such significant difficulties that a school or other provider may consider it impossible or inappropriate to carry out its full chosen assessment procedure.
+See: Graduated approach to inclusion - SENCO Guide.
+The graduated response is a tool for use by SENCO's to help identify the level of support required for a child or young person as well as helping to identify which broad area of need is required.

 The following people have a specific right to ask the local authority to conduct an education, health and care needs assessment for a child or young person aged 0 to 25: